It's Your Choice 2019

 Other rules apply when canceling coverage.
 For more information, see the Cancellation or Termination of Coverage section.

 During the annual open enrollment period, you can add or drop coverage for yourself and/or your adult dependent children or do a spouse to spouse transfer of your health insurance coverage.

 Layoff/Leave of Absence

-Reinstatement of Coverage: If your health coverage lapses during your leave or layoff due to non-payment of premiums, you must submit a new application either electronically or via paper within 30 days of returning to payroll to reinstate the lapsed coverage.
+Reinstatement of Coverage: If your health coverage lapses during your leave or layoff due to non-payment of premiums, you must submit a new application either electronically or via paper within 30 days of returning to payroll to reinstate prospectively the lapsed coverage.
 Coverage will be effective the first of the month after the application is received by your payroll office.
-If an It's Your Choice Open Enrollment period has occurred while you were on leave, you will be offered an enrollment opportunity upon your return.
+If an It's Your Choice open enrollment period has occurred while you were on leave, you will be offered an enrollment opportunity upon your return.
 (See Question: Are there other enrollment opportunities available to me after my initial one expires?)

 Lapsed coverage can also be reinstated for an employee who has been on a leave of absence, who is entitled to and applies for an immediate annuity.
 Coverage shall be effective the first day of the calendar month that occurs on or after the date the annuity application is approved by ETF, provided an application for health insurance has been received by that date either electronically or via paper.